Dantonio named Big Ten Coach of the Year by the league's coaches and media.

 MSU's 29 wins over the last three seasons ties for 13th most among NCAA Football Bowl Subdivision teams and second most in the Big Ten during that same period and is the winningest three-year stretch in school history.
 The Spartans have posted three consecutive winning seasons, a first for the program since recording six in a row from 1985-90.

 From his first day on the job, Dantonio has pledged to support student-athletes as they pursue excellence, both in the classroom and on the playing field.
-In his first five seasons, nearly 80 percent (72 of 91) of his Michigan State players who have completed their eligibility have earned their undergraduate degrees.
+In his first six seasons, more than 80 percent (86 of 106) of his Michigan State players who have completed their eligibility have earned their undergraduate degrees.
+In addition, Dantonio's players have earned Academic All-Big Ten honors 70 times during his tenure, including 14 in 2012, the third-highest single-season total in MSU history.
+Three players have garnered Academic All-America honors under Dantonio (Blair White, 2009; Mike Sadler, 2011-12; Max Bullough, 2012).

 Michigan State secured its third-straight winning campaign (7-6) in 2012 with a thrilling 13-point second-half comeback victory over TCU in the Buffalo Wild Wings Bowl, defeating the Horned Frogs, 17-16.